 Loyola University Chicago

 Chicago, Illinois 60660

-The applicant who has taken significant course work outside the U.S., or who has obtained an undergraduate degree where the primary language of Instruction is not English, will be required to prove English proficiency.
+The applicant who does not have an undergraduate or graduate degree from the U.S. will be required to prove English proficiency.
 This can be demonstrated by the following:

 - TOEFL scores-minimum 80 composite with minimum sub score of 18 for all components (writing, speaking, listening, reading).